≡ Menu

 Does the location of my AVM affect my coverage options?

 Yes, location significantly impacts underwriting.
-Brain AVMs carry the highest concern due to bleeding consequences, spinal AVMs have moderate impact, while peripheral AVMs (limbs, organs) may receive more favorable consideration depending on treatment success.
+Brain AVMs carry the highest concern due to bleeding consequences and mortality risk.
+Spinal AVMs have a moderate impact, while peripheral AVMs (limbs, organs) may receive more favorable consideration depending on treatment success.

 Can I get coverage if my AVM treatment was only partially successful?